vanderschaarlab/temporai-clinic/docs/index.md

 # temporai-clinic

-TemporAI-Clinic: Interactive web app for prototyping ML for medicine and healthcare in the clinic
+TemporAI-Clinic: Interactive web app for prototyping ML for medicine and healthcare in the real world

 ## Note